HamAndEggs/appbuild/README.md

 }
 ```

+## shebang (executable source files)
+All you need to do is add #!/usr/bin/appbuild -# to a source file and you're good to go.
+You can pass params to your executable source file and capture shell input as well as output to the shell.
+It runs as if it had been compiled.
+This is because, under the covers, it has.
+Currently the code only links against stdc++ and pthread.
+I later plan to allow customisation of this.

 ## Work left to do
 * Implement a resource file system.
 * Add missing compiler options as and when I discover them or I am informed of them.
+* Add pragmas to shebang code to allow an executable c/cpp file include other libraries.

 ## Contributors
 Richard e Collins